-No chicken wings dish is complete without dips; while the hot sauce is a must-have in the Super Bowl spread, there are a few other tasty and healthy dips you can try this year.
-Quickly whip up a fresh and herby sauce by mixing some yogurt and extra virgin olive oil with lemon juice, a bit of garlic, and cilantro.
+No chicken wings dish is complete without dips (did someone say garlic lovers aioli?).
+While the hot sauce is a must-have in the Super Bowl spread, there are a few other tasty and healthy dips you can try this year.
+Quickly whip up a fresh and herby sauce by mixing some yogurt and extra virgin olive oil with lemon juice, and some olive oil herb dip.
 This dip will pair amazingly well not just with the Buffalo wings, but also with some veggie sticks (think carrots, cucumbers, or celery) or tortilla chips.

 And speaking of tortilla chips, let’s not forget about another Super Bowl spread essential: nachos.
 For a healthy version, make your own chips; use Texas olive oil to brush the tortillas before you cut and put them in the oven for 10 minutes.
 The same ingredient can join the tomatoes, onion, garlic, lime juice in the salsa instead of its sunflower or canola counterpart.
 Experiment with using mozzarella instead of cheddar and half-fat crème fraîche instead of sour cream - this will help reduce the saturated fats in the dish.